Kequc/kequapp.github.io/content/3-core-api/6-create-renderer.md

 });
 ```

-For good examples of how to write a renderer see this repo's /src/built-in directory.
+For good examples of how to write a renderer see this repo's <a href="https://github.com/Kequc/kequapp/tree/main/src/built-in" target="_blank">/src/built-in</a> directory.

+Kequapp comes with a renderer for `'application/json'` and `'text/*'`, however these can be overriden by writting renderers of your own with those content types.